 Are you facing other problems besides a non-stop fan in sleep mode?
 Does your PC become inoperable once it enters sleep mode?

-Now, to scan and remove malware from your Windows system, you’ll need to install a good antivirus.
+To scan and remove malware from your Windows system, you’ll need to install a good antivirus.

-Initially, I recommend performing boot time scans where possible to get rid of stubborn infections that make use of active processes or files that run at startup to keep themselves intact even after attempts are made for removal.
+Initially, I recommend performing boot time scans where possible to get rid of stubborn infections that use active processes or files that run at startup to keep themselves intact even after attempts are made for removal.

 Moving on, scanning and fixing corrupted files won’t require any additional software.
 To do this, you can just follow the given steps: